 - Backfill some of the soft soil/compost mixture into the base of the hole to raise it slightly.
 Place the bamboo in the hole/trench so that the top of the rootball is only slightly lower (1-2cm) than the soil surface.

 - Firmly backfill around the bamboo with the soil and compost mixture and fill the hole/trench completely.

 - Lightly spread Garden Mate soil conditioner across the top of the soil and water in.

 PLANTING IN A POT OR A PLANTER BOX

-- Always make sure your pots/planters has drainage hole, for bottom layer place 2 inches of stones/rocks (scoria) and then cover with a Geotextile fabric to prevent soil from seeping out.
+- Always make sure your pots/planters has drainage hole, for bottom layer place 2 good handfuls of scoria over drainage holes.

 - Using a good quality all purpose potting mix (generally around the $8 mark) fill the planter box to 2/3 full, then remove the bamboo from their plastic pots (do not tease the roots) and space out accordingly onto the layer of potting mix.
 Then backfill to 90% full.

 - If you are using our Polystone planter boxes… Medium size 100 litres , Large size 180 Litres , X large 240 Litres of Premium potting mix